An H{\alpha} Impression of Ly{\alpha} Galaxies at $z\simeq6$ with Deep JWST/NIRCam Imaging: Summary

-\acknowledgments We acknowledge support from the National Key R\&D Program of China (grant no.~2018YFA0404503), the National Science Foundation of China (grant no.~12073014, 11721303, and 11890693), and the science research grants from the China Manned Space Project with No.~CMS-CSST-2021-A05 and CMS-CSST-2021-A07.
+\acknowledgments We acknowledge support from the National Key R\&D Program of China (grant no.~2018YFA0404503), the National Science Foundation of China (grant no.~12073014, no.~11721303, and no.~11890693), and the science research grants from the China Manned Space Project with No.~CMS-CSST-2021-A05 and No.~CMS-CSST-2021-A07.
+We also thank the anonymous referee for the constructive comments and suggestions that improved this paper.

 This work is based on the observations made with the NASA/ESA Hubble Space Telescope and NASA/ESA/CSA James Webb Space Telescope.
-The \hst\ observations are associated with the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS) program. \jwst\ data are obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \jwst\ and NAS 5-26555 for \hst.
+The \hst\ observations are associated with the Cosmic Assembly Near-IR Deep Extragalactic Legacy Survey (CANDELS) program. \jwst\ data are obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555 for \hst\ and NAS 5-03127 for \jwst.
 The \jwst\ observations are associated with programs GO-1837 and GO-1963.